Understanding Periodontitis: Preventing Gum Recession and Gaps

 Treatment Options:

-Scaling and Root Planing: A deep cleaning procedure to remove plaque and tartar below the gumline.
+Scaling and Root Planing: A deep cleaning procedure that removes plaque and tartar below the gumline.

-Antibiotic Therapy: Topical or oral antibiotics may be used to eliminate bacteria.
+Antibiotic Therapy: Topical or oral antibiotics may eliminate infection-causing bacteria.

-Surgical Treatments: Flap surgery or grafting may be necessary in severe cases to restore gum and bone tissue.
+Surgical Treatments: In severe cases, flap surgery or grafting may restore gum and bone tissue.

 Laser Therapy: Some dentists use lasers to remove infected tissue and promote healing.